 ℹ️ Reach Falls are outside Port Antonio on the east coast – definitely some of the best places to visit in Jamaica.
 Enjoy the cascading waterfall, have a picnic in the area, and do a guided tour upstream of the Driver’s River (which feeds the waterfall) featuring a visit inside our legendary underwater cave.
 This is the waterfall that was featured in Tom Cruise’s Cocktails and the remake of Lord of the Flies.

 ℹ️ Konoko Falls: You can climb the 200-foot waterfall to reach the vantage point offering great views over the port town and Ocho Rios.
 Bring your bathing suit if you go to the natural shower or if you swim to the mini-cave.
 The Reach Falls are nestled into the hills of St. Ann parish, and you´ll also find a botanical garden, jerk hut, and educational center in the area and Bob Marley.

 Go to 7 Mile Beach

-One of the best beaches in Jamaica is the 7 Mile Beach.
+One of the best places to go in Jamaica is 7-Mile Beach.

 Appleton Rum Estate